kernkonzept/nvme-driver/doc/usage.md

 configured while the service starts.
 Dynamic clients can connect and disconnect during runtime of the NVMe server.

+## Factory {#l4re_nvme_driver_factory}

+The factory of the NVMe server allows creation of the following objects:

+- Virtio block host, the VirtIO block interface to a single block device

 <hr>
 ## Capabilities {#l4re_servers_nvme_driver_capabilities}